ChanTheDataExplorer/mlzoomcamp_capstone1_chan/README.md

 - AWS properly configured in the path: [Check this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 1. Create an eks-config.yaml (refer to the same file in the kube-config folder)
+2. Create EKS cluster using the command `eksctl create cluster -f eks-config.yml`.
+(Note: Wait for the cluster to be created)
-2. Publish docker images to ECR [Check this guide](https://github.com/ziritrion/ml-zoomcamp/blob/main/notes/09_serverless.md)
+3. Publish docker images to ECR [Check this guide](https://github.com/ziritrion/ml-zoomcamp/blob/main/notes/09_serverless.md)
-3. Update the deployments and services yaml files based on the uri of the ECR image
+4. Update the deployments and services yaml files based on the uri of the ECR image
-4. Apply the deployments and services to EKS
+5. Apply the deployments and services to EKS using the command `kubectl apply -f your-yaml-file`
-5. Change the url of the test.py file using the external-ip of the gateway service `kubectl get service`
+6. Change the url of the test.py file using the external-ip of the gateway service `kubectl get service`

 If the cluster will not be used anymore, run the command below to avoid further charges `eksctl delete cluster --name kitchenware-eks`